codegeniur/taskManager/README.md

    Print all available tasks

 Type 'p' to print all available options.
-Type 'q' to quit the program
+Type 'q' to quit the program.

+@todo: Check for duplicated task name

 # Getting started